scottrlarson/profession/content/home/work-ethics.md

 date = 2018-10-25T16:46:07-07:00

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
-title = "What sets me apart from most IT professionals" subtitle = ""
+title = "Your Own Personal Computer Troubleshooter" subtitle = ""

 # Order that this section will appear in.
 weight = 15
 +++

-- I have a wide range of expertise.
-- I care about the customer's needs like my own.
-- I'm independent.
-- I keep excellent records of all my customer's service visits.
+Imagine that you have your own personal Computer Troubleshooter that has your back throughout the day, who has a wide range of expertise, and communicates technical subjects in a simple to understand manner?
+That also cares about your needs like his own, and keeps excellent records of all your service visits?

-- I excel in following up with in-progress projects and services.
-- I stay abreast of most of the [latest technologies](/recommendations/).
+As your own personal troubleshooter, I excel in following up with in-progress projects and services, I stay abreast with the latest technologies that matter to you and I keep you in the loop on what you need to know to help you stay productive.

-- I write [articles](updates/) and [publications](/publications) about my experiences in the field.
-- I communicate technical subjects in a simple to understand way.
+Check out my [recommendations](/recommendations/), [articles](updates/) and, [publications](/publications) on technology to see how I can help you shortcut many lapses in productivity.